CONNECTING CREATIVES

 Projects Under Development

-As a continuation of our commitment to promote the shift from the extractivist worldview of today’s dominant culture to the relationist worldview of Australia’s First Nations cultural foundations, we are developing a Writing Room project to pull together a diverse group of creative minds: writers, musicians, visual artists and cultural workers to story-board a multi-arts publication/performance in 8 episodes: The Rebellion of the Earth Kingdoms.
-In this story we will be exploring how to rescue humanity from its entrapment in extractivist techno-materialism and dreams of conquering space after trashing the Earth’s kingdoms.
-We will also bring AI into our story – villain or hero?
+As a continuation of our commitment to promote the shift from the extractivist worldview of today’s dominant culture to the relationist worldview of Australia’s First Nations cultural foundations, we are developing a project to pull together a diverse group of creative minds: writers, musicians, visual artists and cultural workers to story-board a multi-arts publication/performance in 8 episodes: The Rebellion of the Earth Kingdoms.
+In this story we will join forces with the World Wide Union of Robots (WWUR) to explore how to rescue humanity from its entrapment in extractivist techno-materialism and dreams of conquering space after trashing the Earth’s kingdoms.

 The Eldership Revolution